All Products

 Prerequisites

-• The instance is in the Running state.
+• The instance is in the Running state

-• Your account has a sufficient balance to cover the expansion cost.
+• Your account has a sufficient balance to cover the expansion cost

 1. Go to the Instances page.
-In the top navigation bar, select the region in which the RDS instance resides.
-Then, find the RDS instance and click the ID of the instance.
+In the top navigation bar, select the region where the instance resides, then click the instance ID.

 image